ipfs/kubo/docs/config.md

 ### `Peering`

 Configures the peering subsystem.
 The peering subsystem configures go-ipfs to connect to, remain connected to, and reconnect to a set of nodes.
 Nodes should use this subsystem to create "sticky" links between frequently useful peers to improve reliability.

 Use-cases:

 * An IPFS gateway connected to an IPFS cluster should peer to ensure that the gateway can always fetch content from the cluster.
 * A dapp may peer embedded go-ipfs nodes with a set of pinning services or textile cafes/hubs.
 * A set of friends may peer to ensure that they can always fetch each other's content.

 When a node is added to the set of peered nodes, go-ipfs will:

 1. Protect connections to this node from the connection manager.
-That is, go-ipfs will never automatically close the connection to this node and connections to this node will not count towards the connection limit.
+That is, go-ipfs will never automatically close the connection to this node, and connections to this node will not count towards the connection limit.
 2. Connect to this node on startup.
 3. Repeatedly try to reconnect to this node if the last connection dies or the node goes offline.
-This repeated re-connect logic is governed by a randomized exponential backoff delay ranging from ~5 seconds to ~10 minutes to avoid repeatedly reconnect to a node that's offline.
+This repeated re-connect logic is governed by a randomized exponential backoff delay ranging from ~5 seconds to ~10 minutes to avoid repeatedly reconnect to an offline node.

 Peering can be asymmetric or symmetric:

-* When symmetric, the connection will be protected by both nodes and will likely be vary stable.
+* When symmetric, the connection will be protected by both nodes and will likely be very stable.
 * When asymmetric, only one node (the node that configured peering) will protect the connection and attempt to re-connect to the peered node on disconnect.
 If the peered node is under heavy load and/or has a low connection limit, the connection may flap repeatedly.
 Be careful when asymmetrically peering to not overload peers.

 #### `Peering.Peers`